GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-8.md

 annotations if they live in a stable library, as outlined in [JLBP-3](JLBP-3.md)) make no promises about stability.
 If they become widely used, they can cause problems when there are surface breakages (which is allowed per the rules of unstable functionality, explained in [JLBP-3](JLBP-3.md)).
-If such breakages can cause widespread pain, the unstable features can become "common-law GA."
-The preferable path is to promote such widely-used unstable libraries and features to stability, even if the functionality is not complete, because stability is not about completeness, it is about guarantees to not break users frequently or without warning.
+If such breakages can cause widespread pain, the unstable features can be recognized as general availability (GA) by many users.
+To avoid these problems, the preferable path is to promote such widely-used libraries and features to a stable version, even if the functionality is not complete.
+Stability is not about completeness but about guarantees not to break users' code frequently.

 If the surface needs to change before it stabilized, follow the process in [JLBP-7](JLBP-7.md) to minimize disruption to the ecosystem (TL;DR: Mark the old